MarkEdit-app/MarkEdit/README.md

 ## Why is MarkEdit Free

 MarkEdit is completely free and open source, with no advertising or promotions for other services.
-We ship it because we love it, and we don't expect any revenue from it.
+We make it mostly because we need it, and we ship it just in case you need it too.

-Please consider starring this project and leaving a nice review on the [Mac App Store](https://markedit.app), your support is all we need.
+Please consider starring or contributing to this project.

 ## Using MarkEdit